Body

 The images above show the formation of the teeth.
 The first image is the inside of the mouth and the second image is outside the mouth.
 Note the proximity of each tooth and how well formed they are.
 The lower jaw is massive and packs some rather large teeth as seen by the photo above.
 This projecting jaw gives the look of a bulldog in older specimens.
 The teeth are normally hidden from view by the thick lips.
 The tips of the teeth can be seen protruding on some species, while others they extend past the lips, giving the fish a large toothy appearance.
 The length of these teeth average 4 mm TL.
 The upper jaw, the teeth interlock with the lower and the palate region may carry some tiny bones or teeth-like structure called palatine or ectopterygoid teeth.
 These small teeth are not present in genus Pygocentrus, in Serrasalmus, these teeth may be worn down.
 Which is why historical authors placed these fish in genus Pygocentrus.
 The genus Pristobrycon these small teeth may or may not be present depending on the species.

 The teeth of most piranha species are pointed and razor-sharp and tricuspid.
 Only the species P. denticulata is known to have teeth different from all other species of piranhas.
 The teeth of denticulata are crenulated (5 = penticuspid).
-Each piranha species have specialized teeth and the serration on the teeth vary as demonstrated below.
+Each piranha species have specialized teeth and the serration on the teeth vary.

 Observations here at OPEFE dramatically show the P. denticulata species using them to shear off the husk of seeds.